-So true in any sort of Dealmaking.
+So true in any sort of Sales and marketing process.

 To give you an example of this. ..
 I first went out to see one of the large blue chip Clients I mentioned previously, and initially I didn't get a really warm reception to be honest.
-They did however warm to me by the end of our meeting because I used the strategies I now teach.
+They did however warm to me by the end of our meeting because I used the strategies I now train people in.

-I found reasons to go back and see them, ways to help them.
+I found reasons to go back and see my Clients, ways to help them.
 I was asking questions, delivering upon promises, bringing Colleagues from my business along with me, who were also able to contribute valuable information to them to assist with the challenges that they were facing at that particular point in time.
-I built the relationship bit by bit, with each of the decision makers, along the way.
+I built the relationship bit by bit, with each of the decision makers I met, along the way.

-By following the 12 step Science of dealmaking that I outline further for you shortly, I managed to get the Client to sign, without going out to market to any additional suppliers, a contract for a very large division of their business, worth approximately twenty million dollars in revenue to my Company, annually.
+By following the information below, I managed to get the Client to sign, without going out to market to any additional suppliers, a contract for a very large division of their business, worth approximately twenty million dollars in revenue to my Company, annually.

-A little further down the track with this same Client, I asked for another opportunity, based on my performance to date, to pitch for the business for another side of this huge well known Company.
+A little further down the track with this same Client, I asked for an opportunity to pitch for the business for another division of this huge, well known Company.

-By following the Science of dealmaking once again, the tender was issued to me and shortly after, the Company I represented was awarded sole supplier status for somewhere between \$50m and \$54m annually worth of business (in addition to what I had already won ie. Approximately \$70 million plus in total from this one Client).
+By following the system outlined below and prior service and sales delivery, the tender was issued to me and shortly after, the Company I represented was awarded sole supplier status for approximately \$54m annually worth of business (in addition to what we had already won ie. Approximately \$70 million plus in total from this one Client).

-I received an email from my CEO after the win was announced, and she said "...This (deal) has all been built off the wonderful relationship that you created (with the Client)."
+I received an email from my CEO after the win was announced, and she said ". . .
+This (deal) has all been built off the wonderful relationship that you created (with the Client)."

 She understood that the relationship and trust that I had built with the Client was the key reason I won the sale, as she had been in sales herself at one point in her prestigious career.

-Dealmaking ultimately comes down to your ability to build relationships.
-This is a simplified version of what sales is.
+Sales and Marketing ultimately comes down to your ability to build relationships.
+This is a simple version of what sales is.